vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/feature/feed.md

 By default, all articles will be added to the feed stream.
 You can control the generation of feed items for specific articles by configuring the feed options in frontmatter.

-If you want to remove a specific page from the feed, you can set `feed.enable` to `false` in the frontmatter of the page.
+To remove a specific page from the feed, set `feed.enable` to `false` in the frontmatter of the page.

 You can also add content directly to the feed plugin via `frontmatter.feed`.
 For detailed options and their default values, please see [Feed Item Config](https://vuepress-theme-hope.github.io/feed/config/item/)